Culture of Texas: Music

 In Houston, the annual Free Press Summer Fest is a major draw as well as the entertainment lineups at the annual Houston Livestock Show and Rodeo.
 Notable music venues for Houston are Fitzgerald's, Warehouse Live, and Walter's among others.
 Many renowned musicians' origins are in Houston including Lyle Lovett, Beyoncé, Clint Black, The Crusaders, Lightnin' Hopkins, and Kenny Rogers as well as groups including D.R.I., Helstar, La Mafia, the Geto Boys, and ZZ Top.
 The Houston Symphony and Houston Grand Opera are both attractions of the Houston Theater District.

+Beyond Austin and Houston, other regions of Texas also contribute richly to the state’s musical identity.
+San Antonio, with its deep Mexican-American roots, is known for nurturing Tejano and conjunto music, blending traditional Mexican folk with modern influences.
+In the Panhandle and West Texas, artists like Buddy Holly and Roy Orbison helped pioneer early rock and roll, with Lubbock and El Paso continuing to serve as creative hubs for emerging talent.
+Dallas, meanwhile, boasts a thriving blues and jazz scene, historically rooted in Deep Ellum, a neighborhood once frequented by legends like Blind Lemon Jefferson and T-Bone Walker.
+Together, these cities illustrate the incredible diversity and influence of Texas’s music landscape.